All-Red/Docker/README.md

 # Docker
-This is a test for runninge docker containers
+This is a test for running docker containers